 WELCOME tO Margot's

-"Since all creative works need a beginning, I’ll start my web-story by answering the three questions I am asked most often."
+"Since all creative works need a beginning, I’ll start my web-story by answering the three questions that I am asked most often."

 WHAT KIND OF BOOKS DID I WRITE?